 Stop in at Castle Arcade and pick up a chunk of finest Welsh cheese at Madame Fromage, then follow it up with afternoon tea at Barkers Tea House in High Street Arcade.

 Also on St Mary’s Street is the southern entrance to Cardiff Market, another Victorian listed building, and home to a myriad of stalls and sellers.

 On the ground floor is everything from fishmongers, butchers, greengrocers, cheesemongers, jewellers, and booksellers.

 There are also plenty of bakeries where you can stock up on Welsh cakes.
 On the first floor alongside a number of down-to-earth cafes is another essential stopping point for any vinyl collector, Kelly’s Records.

-There’s plenty to keep those looking for a fix of culture entertained in Cardiff.
-A number of world class galleries and museums can be found the city centre.
+There are a number of world class galleries and museums in the city centre.
 In Cardiff’s picturesque civic centre, just opposite the beautiful City Hall, is the National Museum Cardiff.